MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-secure-data-access.md

 17. Return to the browser where you're logged in as the second user.
 Ensure you're still on the page where the lakehouse is open.
 Refresh the browser.
 18. Select the **publicholidays** table and wait for the data to load.
-19. Note that the user doesn't have access to any other data in the lakehouse because they were assigned to the custom OneLake data access role that permits them to see only data in the publicholidays table, not data in any of the other tables, files or folders.
+19. **Note:** Only the data in the publicholidays table is accessible to the user because the user was assigned to the custom OneLake data access role that permits them to see only the data in the publicholidays table, not data in any of the other tables, files or folders.

        ![Screenshot of the what the OneLake data access role allows the user to see.](./Images/custom-role-view.png)